Smart Buildings Enabled by 6G Communications: Proposed Framework

 \subsection{Network Layer}

-The network layer is employed to support the transmission and reception among functional layers.
-Also, because the cloud and distributed computing architectures are adopted in the following layers, the network layer requires to construct a secure and reliable connection among a large number of distributed controllers and processors.
-Meanwhile, the accessibility to the Internet and cellular networks is a basic demand, which should also be supported in the network layer.
+The network layer supports the transmission and reception among the functional layers.
+Additionally, because cloud technology and other distributed computing architectures are adopted in the following layers, the network layer requires the construction of a secure and reliable connection among a large number of distributed controllers and processors \cite{mumtaz2014smart}.
+Meanwhile, the accessibility to the Internet and cellular networks is a basic demand and should also be supported in the network layer.
 Indoor VLC, owing to its advantageous properties, has been employed as the protagonist in the network layer.
-However, to overcome some of the drawbacks of indoor VLC and optimize the communication service provided, we need another two supporting roles: RFC and power line communications (PLC) \cite{7239528}.
+However, to overcome some of the drawbacks of indoor VLC and optimize the communication service provided, two further supporting roles are required: RFC and power line communications (PLC) \cite{7239528}.
 RFC can be employed for mobile data transmission and provides a supplementary transmission mechanism via mode selection.
-Meanwhile, due to the low cost of deployment, PLC relying on the existing power supply infrastructure in SBs is an attractive approach to connect LED transmitters and is adopted in the proposed framework as a networking backbone.
+Meanwhile, due to its low cost of deployment, PLC relying on the existing power supply infrastructure in SBs is an attractive approach to connect light emitting diode (LED) transmitters and is adopted in the proposed framework as a networking backbone.